felixdorner/kouki/readme.txt

 2. Install & activate the plugin.
 3. Find the options panel in your dashboard under 'Appearance' -> 'Theme Options'.

+= Can I set infinite scroll for posts? =

+Yes you can - but you'll need to install/activate the Jetpack Plugin.

 = How to show buttons? =

 1. Add a link in the editor.